About Shelf Awareness

 Robin Lenz

-Robin Lenz has been a bookseller (indie, then chain, then indie), a librarian, did a brief stint at a large publishing house and spent many years as managing editor at Publishers Weekly.
+Robin Lenz has been a bookseller (indie, then chain, then indie), a librarian, did a brief stint at a large publishing house, and spent many years as managing editor at Publishers Weekly.
 She now gets to combine her loves for things geekish and things bookish as managing editor of Shelf Awareness.
-Besides brightening the newsletter with photos, she copyedits, organizes, scours the Internet for story leads and is our presence in the Twitterverse.
+She organizes, copy edits, scours the Internet for story leads, and brightens the newsletters with photos.

 Siân Gaetano